whundahl/django_459_CofC/README.md

 ## Developmet Dependencies

-Docker
+- Docker
-Django v1.11
+- Django v1.11
-psycopg2-binary v2.7.5
+- psycopg2-binary v2.7.5
-gunicorn v19.6.0
+- gunicorn v19.6.0
-celery v4.2.0
+- celery v4.2.0
-redis v2.10.6
+- redis v2.10.6
-django-tables2
+- django-tables2
-requests
+- requests
-requests_oauthlib
+- requests_oauthlib

 ### Docker Compose Application

+For any questions about the composition of this appliation please refer to the Django Documentation: https://docs.djangoproject.com/en/1.11/

 This application consists of 4 docker containers that serve a web application to front end users.
 Users can log in and create accounts, using secure authentication offered through django.